Streampunk/dynamorse-deprecated/README.md

     dynamorse redPort=8888 ledgerPort=8889

 By changing port numbers, it is possible to run more than one instance of dynamorse on the same computer.
+By default, dynamorse will create a Node-RED flow file name `flow_<hostname>_<redPort>.json` in the `reduser` folder.
+You must provide an alternative name for the file using the `flowFile=...` parameter.
+For example:

+    dynamorse redPort=8888 ledgerPort=8889 flowFile=instance_two.json

 #### Thread pool size